gnbond/GLUCC/README.md

 is included to built the unit tests but is not required to use any of these classes in your project.

+# 2. Documentation

+The Doxygen-generated documentation is in the `docs/` directory, and can be accessed online via [GLUCC Github Page](https://gnbond.github.io/GLUCC/)

-# 2. Support
+# 3. Support

 The long-term home of this project is on [GitHub](https://github.com/gnbond/GLUCC).

-As stated in the [License](LICENSE), this code is provided as-is with absolutely no warranty.
+As stated in the [License](LICENSE.md), this code is provided as-is with absolutely no warranty.
 That said, I am always happy to receive comments, suggestions, pull requests or issues on GitHub, tho I cannot promise timely responses.

-# 3. Why GLUCC?
+# 4. Why GLUCC?

 There are plenty of other class libraries out there, why a new one?